aspencuozzo/tiltify-twitch-bot/README.md

 ## Installation
 > **NOTE:** Your Python 3 instance may be installed as simply `python` — if that's the case, swap out the references of `python3` below with `python`.

 First, clone or download this repository and open the directory created in your terminal.
-Ensure Python 3.7 or later is installed (`python3 -v`).
+Ensure Python 3.7 or later is installed (`python3 -V`).
 Install all dependencies by running `python3 -m pip install -r requirements.txt`.

 Then, open `credentials-example.json`, and add your Tiltify and Twitch credentials to it.
 Here's what you need: